Hookworm infection

 Hookworm infection is an infection by a type of intestinal parasite known as a hookworm.
 Initially, itching and a rash may occur at the site of infection.
 Those only affected by a few worms may show no symptoms.
 Those infected by many worms may experience abdominal pain, diarrhea, weight loss, and tiredness.
 The mental and physical development of children may be affected.
 Anemia may result.

 Two common hookworm infections in humans are ancylostomiasis and necatoriasis, caused by the species Ancylostoma duodenale and Necator americanus respectively.
 Hookworm eggs are deposited in the stools of infected people.
 If these end up in the environment, they can hatch into larvae (immature worms), which can then penetrate the skin.
 One type can also be spread through contaminated food.
 Risk factors include walking barefoot in warm climates, where sanitation is poor.
 Diagnosis is by examination of a stool sample with a microscope.

-The disease can be prevented on an individual level by not walking barefoot in areas where the disease is common.
-At a population level, decreasing outdoor defecation, not using raw feces as fertilizer, and mass deworming is effective.
+The risk of infection can be reduced on an individual level by not walking barefoot in areas where the disease is common.
+At a population level, decreasing outdoor defecation, not using raw feces as fertilizer, and mass deworming are effective.
 Treatment is typically with the medications albendazole or mebendazole for one to three days.
 Iron supplements may be needed in those with anemia.

 Hookworms infected about 428 million people in 2015.
 Heavy infections can occur in both children and adults, but are less common in adults.
 They are rarely fatal.
 Hookworm infection is a soil-transmitted helminthiasis and classified as a neglected tropical disease.

 Signs and symptoms

-No symptoms or signs are specific for hookworm infection, but they give rise to a combination of intestinal inflammation and progressive iron-deficiency anemia and protein deficiency.
+No symptoms or signs are specific to hookworm infection, but they give rise to a combination of intestinal inflammation and progressive iron-deficiency anemia and protein deficiency.
 Coughing, chest pain, wheezing, and fever sometimes result from severe infection.
 Epigastric pains, indigestion, nausea, vomiting, constipation, and diarrhea can occur early or in later stages, as well, although gastrointestinal symptoms tend to improve with time.
 Signs of advanced severe infection are those of anemia and protein deficiency, including emaciation, cardiac failure, and abdominal distension with ascites.

 Larval invasion of the skin (mostly in the Americas) can produce a skin disease called cutaneous larva migrans also known as creeping eruption.
 The hosts of these worms are not human and the larvae can only penetrate the upper five layers of the skin, where they give rise to intense, local itching, usually on the foot or lower leg, known as ground itch.
 This infection is due to larvae from the A. braziliense hookworm.
 The larvae migrate in tortuous tunnels between the stratum basale and stratum corneum of the skin, causing serpiginous vesicular lesions.
-With advancing movement of the larvae, the rear portions of the lesions become dry and crusty.
+With the advancing movement of the larvae, the rear portions of the lesions become dry and crusty.
 The lesions are typically intensely itchy.

 Incubation period

-The incubation period can vary between a few weeks to many months, and is largely dependent on the number of hookworm parasites an individual is infected with.
+The incubation period can vary between a few weeks to many months and is largely dependent on the number of hookworm parasites an individual is infected with.